 Stratoscale facilitates installing on-site AWS-compatible infrastructure with its Symphony solution for organizations deploying hybrid cloud environments.
-It also provides multiple cloud services, including application catalogue, service Kubernetes, service database, load balancer, cloud monitoring, identity management, and access management.
+It also provides multiple cloud services, including application catalog, service Kubernetes, service database, load balancer, cloud monitoring, identity management, and access management.
 The company is involved in open source, especially the OpenStack project.
 And it received the 2017 Gold Award for Best of Show VMworld’s revolutionary cloud infrastructure.

 For companies, corporate communication tools are more integral than ever as companies with offices in different locations are scattered around the world.
 Slack offers one solution, a complex set of team-based cloud-based tools.
 This messaging service provides collaboration and channel-based communication for people working together on a specific project.
 About 500,000 companies use this startup.
-Microsoft teams are a tough Slack competitor.
+Microsoft teams are a fierce Slack competitor.
 Since its launch in 2017, many companies have accepted Microsoft Teams as a free service to Office 365 companies.
 Although lagging, teams attract many companies.
 But since an IPO is planned, Slack doesn’t fear competition.
-Slack, valued at $7bn, is a strong, growing presence.
+Slack, valued at $7bn, is a robust and growing presence.

-Tanium is cloud-based security platform.
+Tanium is a cloud-based security platform.
 Established in 2007, Tanium totals $5 billion.
 Tanium is a solution that protects all endpoints in a company network.
-Instead of protecting individual endpoints, Tanium is located in the network’s communication layer, providing a deep understanding of the network that helps identify and mitigate risks.
+Instead of protecting individual parameters, Tanium is located in the network’s communication layer, providing a deep understanding of the network that helps identify and mitigate risks.
 Organizations can take action such as uninstalling malware or changing network settings in seconds.
 Moreover, companies can perform compliance checks and audits to prevent cyber attacks.

 Uptake’s solutions combine three of the highest IT developments: cloud computing, Things’ Industrial Internet, and Big Data Analytics.
 It is a SaaS predictive analytics solution for IIoT data used in agriculture, aviation, building, power, fleet, heavy equipment, mining, rail, and wind industries.
 The company has recently received much acclaim, including being named one of Forbes Cloud 100’s top 25, number five on the 2017 CNBC Disruptor 50 list, one of the pioneers of technology at the 2017 World Economic Forum, and the “Cool Vendor” on the 2017 Gartner IoT Solutions Report.

 Vlocity offers cloud-based software based on Salesforce.com.
-Its omnichannel apps meet the unique needs of communications and media organizations, financial and insurance companies, health insurance and the public sector.
+Its omnichannel apps meet the unique needs of communications and media organizations, financial and insurance companies, health insurance, and the public sector.
 Including Anthem, New York Life, and Telus.
 It is one of Salesforce’s fastest-growing partners, named Forbes Cloud 100.